baileymh/pf1e-content/README.md

 This module comprises a host of content for Pathfinder 1st ed. for Foundry.

+#### If you are exeriencing errors with the manifest, please uninstall and reinstall the module.
+Sorry for the inconvenience!

 ## Included Content:

 - 4,200 magic items